TrevorPilley/phone-number-parser/NuGet.md

 var geographicPhoneNumber = (GeographicPhoneNumber)phoneNumber;
 geographicPhoneNumber.GeographicArea;    // Sheffield

-// The phone number can be formatted in the following ways, the default format output can be round tripped via `PhoneNumber.Parse()` to make database persistence straightforward. phoneNumber.ToString();                  // +441142726444       (defaults to E.164 format) phoneNumber.ToString("E.164");           // +441142726444       (E.164 format) phoneNumber.ToString("E.123");           // +44 114 272 6444    (E.123 international format)
+// The phone number can be formatted in the following ways, the default format output can be round tripped via `PhoneNumber.Parse()` to easily support persistence and serialization use cases. phoneNumber.ToString();                  // +441142726444       (defaults to E.164 format) phoneNumber.ToString("E.164");           // +441142726444       (E.164 format) phoneNumber.ToString("E.123");           // +44 114 272 6444    (E.123 international format)